locaal-ai/obs-urlsource/README.md

 - More parsing options (CSV, etc.)
 - More request types (HTTP PUT / DELETE / PATCH, and GraphQL)
 - More output formats (Markdown, slim, reStructured, HAML, etc.)
-- Output to more built-in OBS sources (Image, etc.)

 Check out our other plugins:
 - [Background Removal](https://github.com/occ-ai/obs-backgroundremoval) removes background from webcam without a green screen.
-- 🚧 Experimental 🚧 [CleanStream](https://github.com/occ-ai/obs-cleanstream) for real-time filler word (uh,um) and profanity removal from live audio stream
+- [Detect](https://github.com/occ-ai/obs-detect) will find and track >80 types of objects in any source that provides an image in real-time
 - [LocalVocal](https://github.com/occ-ai/obs-localvocal) speech AI assistant plugin for real-time, local transcription (captions), translation and more language functions
 - [Polyglot](https://github.com/occ-ai/obs-polyglot) translation AI plugin for real-time, local translation to hunderds of languages
+- 🚧 Experimental 🚧 [CleanStream](https://github.com/occ-ai/obs-cleanstream) for real-time filler word (uh,um) and profanity removal from live audio stream

 If you like this work, which is given to you completely free of charge, please consider supporting it on GitHub: https://github.com/sponsors/royshil